Technology-for-the-Poorest-Billion/2024-ideabatic-beam/code/Issues.md

 # Issues and further improvements
 - The battery life of the module can certainly be improved.
-When sleeping, the module sips 30mA at 3V which depletes 2 AA batteries in under 3 days.
+When sleeping, the module sips 30mA at 3V which depletes 2 AA batteries in 78 hours, whilst the expected cool life at 22 degrees is just over 100 hours.
   - The pico's power draw can be reduced by using machine.lightsleep instead of sleep, and additionally reducing the power draw of the display (ie by using a lower display brightness).
     - Note that lightsleep may cut power to the display, and can have problems with the external modules.
 It is also incredibly annoying to prototype with, requiring a manual reconnect of the usb connector after each use.
 - A relatively easy improvement to the code would be to have the display turn on for a second when the button is pressed once, before shutting off again, though this will make the display less useful.